Lines on $p$-adic and real cubic surfaces: Heuristics for the Real Numbers

 \subsection{Interpretation of the Results}

 Notice that, as $\lambda \to 0$, the distribution $\pi^{(\lambda)}$ converges to the vertex $ \pi^{(0)} = (1,0,0,0)$.
-So when $\lambda$ is small, we can only hope to see surfaces with $3$ real lines under $\P_{\lambda}$, see \cite[Proposition~2]{realLines}.
+So when $\lambda$ is small, we can only hope to see surfaces with $3$ real lines under $\P_{\lambda}$; see \cite[Proposition~2]{realLines}.
 As $\lambda \to 1$ we see higher number of lines with bigger probabilities.
 The curve in \cref{fig:curveReals} depicts of $\pi^{(\lambda)}$ as $\lambda$ ranges in $(0,1)$.
-The limit distribution as $\lambda \to 1$ lies in the interior of the $3$-dimensional probability simplex.
-A natural question to ask is whether this curve is algebraic and if yes what are the equations defining it?
+We observe that the limit distribution as $\lambda \to 1$ (a random cubic surface under the measure $\P_{1}$ supported on $\mathcal{H}_3$ is smooth with probability $1$) lies in the interior of the $3$-dimensional probability simplex but is not easy to determine explicitly.